slackapi/build-this-bot-workshop/docs/Chapter-1.md

 ## Setting up Your Slack App

-You'll be given admin privileges on the workshop Slack team we've created.
-You can build bots on any team you're an admin of. :tada:

-First, we'll create a new Slack App.
+Now that we've got our local environment set up we'll need to create a new Slack App. :tada:

 ### Creating a New Slack App on [api.slack.com](https://api.slack.com/apps)